BoJ Leaves Monetary Policy Unchanged

-The policy board, governed by Haruhiko Kuroda, on Tuesday, voted 8-1, to maintain a negative interest rate of -0.1 percent on current accounts that financial institutions maintain at the central bank.
+The policy board, governed by Haruhiko Kuroda, voted 8-1 to maintain a negative interest rate of -0.1 percent on current accounts that financial institutions maintain at the central bank.

 The bank will also continue to purchase a necessary amount of Japanese government bonds without setting an upper limit so that 10-year JGB yields will remain at around zero percent.